 The Company's ability to continue operations and fund its development expenditures is dependent on management's ability to secure additional financing.
 Management is actively pursuing such additional sources of financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.

-The following are the Company's cash flows from operating, investing and financing activities for the period from March 8, 2021 to December 31, 2021:
+The following are the Company's cash flows from operating, investing, and financing activities for the year ended December 31, 2023:

 Operating Activities